DFHack/dfhack/docs/guides/modding-guide.rst

         end
     end

-The `reqscript` function reloads scripts that have changed, so you can modify your scripts while DF is running and just disable/enable your mod to load the changes into your ongoing game!
+The `reqscript <reqscript>` function reloads scripts that have changed, so you can modify your scripts while DF is running and just disable/enable your mod to load the changes into your ongoing game!